public sealed class NormalDistribution : ContinuousDistribution

 A normal distribution is a bell-shaped curve centered at its mean and falling off symmetrically on each side.
 It is a two-parameter distribution determined by giving its mean and standard deviation, i.e. its center and width.
 Its range is the entire real number line, but the tails, i.e. points more than a few standard deviations from the means, fall off extremely rapidly.

-The normal distribution is sometimes called a Gaussian distribtuion, after the mathematician Friedrich Gauss.
+The normal distribution is often called a Gaussian, after the mathematician Friedrich Gauss.